jw-coder84/CI-Project-Portfolio-1/README.md

 * The following section contains a contact form.

 * The final section is for the footer which contains links to external Super Mario Bros sites.
+External links open websites in new tabs.

 All of the above features are responsive for different screen sizes.